 Students accepted into the program must have successfully completed all required university coursework – didactic and laboratory - as identified under the Academic Requirements.
 In addition, as stated above, grades must be C+ (2.5) or greater in core MLS academic courses.

 Students who will still be completing university coursework one to two semesters after matching with the program must provide a current university transcript upon request by the program director.
 The transcript will be reviewed for present status in meeting the above criteria.
 Students who do not meet the coursework requirements and/or the C+ (2.5) grade minimum will be asked to repeat this coursework (or an acceptable alternative) prior to the program start date.
 If this is not feasible, the student will be declined their offered position in the program.
 They will be permitted to reapply to the program in the next match cycle at no charge.

 Students will also be requested to submit a final, official transcript and copy of college diploma before the program start date.

-Students accepted in to the program will be required to pass a physical examination through occupational health services before beginning the program.
+Non-employee students accepted in to the program will be required to pass a physical health examination through occupational health services before beginning the program.
 The examination includes, but is not limited to: general physical examination; chest x-ray; blood and urinalysis tests; tuberculosis (TB) testing; drug, alcohol and nicotine screening; evidence of immunity to rubella, mumps, varicella zoster, rubeola and pertussis.

-In addition, students will be required to receive (or show proof) of Hepatitis B, influenza, Tdap and Meningitis vaccination.
+In addition, students will be required to receive (or show proof) of COVID-19, Hepatitis B, influenza, Tdap and Meningitis vaccination.
 Accepted students who test positive for drugs, alcohol or nicotine will be declined their offered position in the program.

 Pre-orientation clinical competencies assignment